-In consideration of our study limitations, the monoarticular and introduced biarticular exoskeletons can be modeled in simulators with dynamic optimization neural algorithms \cite{110,111,112,180} by considering of their inertial properties to study their effect on the power expenditure of subjects while performing different tasks, muscles activity and how adding inertia can affect the torque and power profiles.
+In consideration of our study limitations, the monoarticular and introduced biarticular exoskeletons can be modeled in simulators with dynamic optimization neural algorithms \cite{110,111,112,180} by considering their inertial properties to study their effect on the power expenditure of subjects’ muscles activity and how adding inertia can affect the torque and power profiles while performing different tasks.

-Simulations based on the Pareto front had limitations highlighted in the previous section, which should be addressed in future work.
-The search large discretization can be addressed using the normal boundary intersection method \cite{108}, which is designed to resolve these issues on computationally expensive problems resulting in more accurate with lower discretization problem Pareto front for the subjects.
+Simulations based on the Pareto front had limitations as highlighted in the previous section, which should be addressed in future work.
+The search large discretization might well be be addressed using the normal boundary intersection method \cite{108}, which is designed to resolve these issues on computationally expensive problems, resulting in a more accurate Pareto front with fewer discretization problems for the subjects.

-Simulations outcomes are beneficial as prior information to assist the subjects, and they can be used on the human in the loop (HIL) optimization \cite{109} as a prior profile to start optimization with the torque profiles of simulations which may result in less optimization time by increasing convergence rate of the optimization.
+Simulation outcomes are beneficial as prior information to assist the subjects, and they can be used on the human in the loop (HIL) optimization \cite{109} as a prior profile to start optimization with the torque profiles of simulations, which may result in less optimization time by increasing the convergence rate of the optimization.
 We are planning to establish experimental setups and partially validate our results using the outcomes of the experiments.
-Although we do not anticipate to obtain a quantitative match between the results of the simulations and experiments due to the discussed limitations, we expect to obtain qualitative matches between these results.
+Although we do not anticipate obtaining a quantitative match between the results of the simulations and experiments due to the discussed limitations, we expect to obtain qualitative matches between these results.
 Along with these confirmations, muscle fatigue, muscle activities, and training effects that could not be addressed through simulations can be assessed through the experiments.

 \section*{Conclusions}

 In this study, a novel biarticular exoskeleton assisting the hip and knee was proposed and compared to another typical monoarticular exoskeleton.
-We then modeled the mechanism of the proposed exoskeleton through a musculoskeletal simulator to study the performance of the device and its difference with a monoarticular exoskeleton along with analyzing its effect on the assisted musculoskeletal models.
+We then modeled the mechanism of the proposed exoskeleton through a musculoskeletal simulator to study the performance of the device and its difference from a monoarticular exoskeleton and analyze its effect on the assisted musculoskeletal models.

 In the first phase of this study, we conducted simulations with ideal exoskeletons to verify the modeling and to study the performance of devices under the ideal condition.
-These simulations showed that despite the same metabolic reduction effect, the devices have different power consumption, and the monoarticular device got affected more considerably by loading the subjects with a heavy load.
-Additionally, we showed that loading subjects with a heavy load changed the profiles of devices only by the magnitude and timing, and the trajectories did not change considerably.
+These simulations showed that despite the same metabolic reduction effect, the devices have different power consumption, and the monoarticular device was affected more considerably by loading the subjects with a heavy load.
+Additionally, we showed that loading subjects with a heavy load changed the profiles of devices only bye magnitude and timing, and the trajectories did not change considerably.
 We showed that the devices affected the hip abduction and ankle indirectly by analyzing the effect of devices on the activation of muscles.
-Finally, joint reaction load analysis revealed that assistive devices considerably affect the reaction forces and moments of assisted and unassisted joints, and the kinematic difference between the biarticular and monoarticular exoskeletons results in the different effect of them on the reaction loading of the knee joint.
+Finally, joint reaction load analysis revealed that assistive devices considerably affected the reaction forces and moments of assisted and unassisted joints, and the kinematic difference between the biarticular and monoarticular exoskeletons resulted in their different effect on the reaction loading of the knee joint.